The Shifting Ecologies of Self

 Relic

-Relic is a horse-spirit dryad, mother and child, formed of jawbones and ancient wood, cast in bronze.
+Relic is a horse-spirit dryad, remnants of mother and child, formed of jawbones and ancient wood, cast in bronze.
 Like a paleontological figure unearthed from a fossil bed, it carries the impression of a creature gone long ago.
-Relic is a testament to maternal sacrifice.
-The anguish of loss is etched onto the soul, persisting long after the physical form has faded and become part of the ancestral lineage.
+Relic is a testament to maternal love and sacrifice.
+The anguish of loss etched onto the soul, persisting long after the physical form has faded and becomes an ancestor.

 Ptelea: